Colon polyps

 What to expect from your doctor

-Your provider is likely to ask you a number of questions.
+You'll likely be asked a few questions.
 Being ready to answer them may leave time to go over points you want to spend more time on.
 You may be asked:

-• Have you or has anyone in your family had colon cancer or colon polyps?
+• Have you or has anyone in your family had colorectal cancer or colon polyps?

 • Has anyone in your family had other cancers of the digestive tract, the uterus, the ovaries or the bladder?